In a perfect world, customers would visit your site, become a fan of your brand and product, and buy from you right away. Wham, bam, done.

 Here’s a story about how you can lose your potential fans and blog readers:

-- They click their browser’s “close tab” button and never return to your blog ever again.
+They click their browser’s “close tab” button and never return to your blog again.

-Naturally, you’d like to avoid this kind of grim storyline and turn all blog visitors into BFFs (Best Fans Forever).
+Naturally, you’d like to avoid this series of events and turn all blog visitors into BFFs (Best Fans Forever).
 And by masterfully retargeting your blog readers, you can.

 It’s a fair question, but Facebook has been actively working to keep branded content out of organic News Feed results for quite a while now.

-In July 2016, Facebook announced that they’re making the News Feed more friend and family-centric, reducing the reach of branded content organic reach significantly.
+In July 2016, Facebook announced that they’re making the News Feed more friend-and family-centric, reducing the reach of branded content significantly.

 So while I won’t say you can’t reach Facebook users organically, you should know that it’s an uphill battle that might not generate effective results.
 Which is why you should consider paid content promotion.